Ceelog/phpdoc-en/src/ref/mail.md

 > **Note**:
 >
-> The Windows implementation of <span class="function">mail</span>
+> The SMTP implementation (Windows only) of <span
-> differs in many ways from the Unix implementation.
-First, it doesn't
+> class="function">mail</span> differs in many ways from the sendmail
-> use a local binary for composing messages but only operates on direct
+> implementation.
+First, it doesn't use a local binary for composing
+> messages but only operates on direct sockets which means a *MTA* is
-> sockets which means a *MTA* is needed listening on a network socket
+> needed listening on a network socket (which can either on the
-> (which can either on the localhost or a remote machine).
+> localhost or a remote machine).
 >
 > Second, the custom headers like *From:*, *Cc:*, *Bcc:* and *Date:* are
 > *not* interpreted by the *MTA* in the first place, but are parsed by